-- The Safeguarding Manager - Designated Deputy Safeguarding Lead
+- The Safeguarding Manager

+- Designated Deputy Safeguarding Lead

-- A Faculty Director or Assistant Faculty Director to which the applicant has applied - A Designated Safeguarding Officer
+- A Head of Department or Assistant Principal to which the applicant has applied

+A Designated Safeguarding Officer

 The Panel may make a number of decisions:

 - To approve the application with no further actions. - To approve the application subject to conditions or control measures being in place. - To request further information, pending a decision being made. - To decline the application.